shashanksk/CS_MinorProjrct/2.24/README.md

 14. `void exit_group(int status);`

   * Line 53: `exit_group(0)                           = ?`
-  * Exit all threads in a process.
-I believe 0 indicates a successful execution.
+  * Exit all threads in a process.0 indicates a successful execution.